takeshimg92/takeshimg92.github.io/_posts/2023-08-04-cosmology.md

 $$G_{ab} + \Lambda g_{ab} = \frac{8 \pi G}{c^4} T_{ab}$$

-where I won't dwell into the details of what each term means -- the left-hand side refers to the curvature of space-time, whereas the right-hand side corresponds the matter, energy and pressure present in it.
+I won't dwell into the details of what each term means -- the left-hand side refers to the curvature of space-time; the right-hand side corresponds the matter, energy and pressure present in it.

-> On a side note, I remember when I first saw this equation; it felt magical how Newton's gravitational constant $G$, the speed of light $c$, and the number $\pi$ were all in the same expression.
+> On a side note, I remember when I first saw this equation: it felt magical how Newton's gravitational constant $G$, the speed of light $c$, and the number $\pi$ were all in the same expression.

 Plugging the FRW *ansatz* into the Einstein equations yields the so-called [Friedmann equations](https://en.wikipedia.org/wiki/Friedmann_equations) (where we set $c=1$, as most physicists do, for simplicity):